-All students who wish to claim Florida residency for tuition paying purposes must complete the residency declaration as part of the application for admission process.
-Depending upon the review of your affidavit, additional documentation may be required to support your claim of residency for tuition purposes.
+All students who wish to claim Florida residency for tuition paying purposes must complete the residency declaration for tuition purposes form as part of the application for admission process.
+Depending upon the review of your declaration, additional documentation may be required to support your claim of residency for tuition purposes.

 - When you apply for admission online, you will be prompted to complete the residency declaration.
-You do not have to submit the affidavit at the same time as the application; however, it must be completed and submitted prior to the start of classes.
-Since each affidavit is individually reviewed, it is in your best interest to submit the affidavit as soon as possible.
+You do not have to submit the declaration at the same time as the application; however, it must be completed and submitted prior to the start of classes.
+Since each declaration is individually reviewed, it is in your best interest to submit the declaration as soon as possible.
 Additional documentation may be required to prove your claim of Florida residency for tuition purposes, so you want to make sure that you have enough time to submit the required items prior to the deadline.

 - When the residency declaration arrives in the Office of Admissions, it is individually reviewed and a residency determination is made.
 This determination can be seen via the Online Status Check tool used by students to monitor their application progress.
 If the form is incomplete, or if additional documentation is required, the OSC will let you know what must be done to complete the residency determination process.

-All affidavits and supporting documentation should be delivered to:
+All declarations and supporting documentation should be delivered to: